 If you’ve applied and been rejected for a credit card, read this before applying again.

-Blindly reapplying for other cards can make the problem even worse as failed applications can damage your credit rating, making it even harder to obtain credit creating a vicious circle of rejection.
+Being rejected is not only a waste of time, it can damage your credit rating, making it even harder to obtain credit and create a vicious circle of rejection.

-Bad credit credit cards are designed for people who have had credit problems in the past or have little history of borrowing at all.
+Bad credit credit cards are designed for people who have had credit problems in the past or have little or no history of borrowing.
 If you fall into either category you represent an above-average risk to the lender, so you pay for that risk with higher interest rates and fewer special offers.

-You’re likely to fall into the poor credit category if you have...
+You’re likely to fall into the poor credit category if you have:

-- A limited or nonexistent credit history
+- A limited or non-existent credit history

-- Past issues like repeated missed payments
+- Past issues such as repeated missed payments

 - Prior County Court Judgements